adafruit/esp8266-micropython-vagrant/README.md

     cd ~/micropython/esp8266
     make

-After the firmware compilation finishes the output will be the file ./build/firmware-combined.elf.
+After the firmware compilation finishes the output will be the file ./build/firmware-combined.bin.
 This file should be flashed to the ESP8266 using any convenient flashing tool (instructions are further below).
-You can copy the firmware-combined.elf file to Vagrant's shared directory so it is accessible from your main computer and not just the Vagrant VM.
+You can copy the firmware-combined.bin file to Vagrant's shared directory so it is accessible from your main computer and not just the Vagrant VM.
 Do this by running:

-    cp ./build/firmware-combined.elf /vagrant/
+    cp ./build/firmware-combined.bin /vagrant/

-Now on your machine machine (not on the VM!) look inside the folder with the Vagrantfile and you should see the firmware-combined.elf file.
+Now on your machine (not on the VM!) look inside the folder with the Vagrantfile and you should see the firmware-combined.elf file.

 If you make any changes to MicroPython, like modifying the ./scripts/main.py